SALT strategy: how to support someone at risk of suicide

 Listen: L simply means to listen.
 It's giving the person at risk of suicide, an opportunity to open up and to share what they're going through.

-Tell or take: The T is the culmination of the SALT process, where we talk to this this person about taking action by receiving professional help.
+Tell or take: The T is the culmination of the SALT process, where we talk to this person about taking action by receiving professional help.